 The second is in the area of medicines for children and other clinical problems/ unmet needs involving babies and younger children.
 Examples of the former have been involvement with the MENDS trial and more recently the STOP study.
 Examples of the latter include the Bilibaby project, the BPSU hypocalcaemic fits study and the tongue tie trial I lead

 The third is a series of projects linked to the normalisation of the vaginal microbiome.
-The initial potential uses of this pessary gel are exemplified in a talk I have given in various places and can be seen here.
-It is by far the most important work I have led in my modest efforts with collaborators to improve the health of women and children through research.
-Enjoy the presentation!
-Which is called “Fractal Geometry, Georgian Houses & Neonates”
+The initial potential uses of this pessary gel is by far the most important work I have led in my modest efforts with collaborators to improve the health of women and children through research.
+My work in the filed of women’s health has recently been recognised by the award of FRCOG (hon)

 When asked what I do in research as a paediatric epidemiologist I use this image in my academic talks.
 What is epidemiology?
 Take a look at this picture, we know what has gone by.
 An epidemiologist tries to recognise the patterns and imply causation.
 The basic scientist and trialists do the proof rather than spoof bit.